 If an investigation determines that bullying occurred, the administration will take appropriate disciplinary action and may, in certain circumstances, notify law enforcement.
-Disciplinary or other action may be taken even if the conduct did not rise to the level of bullying.
+Disciplinary or other action may be taken even if the conduct did not meet the definition of bullying.
 The district will provide research-based interventions, which may include counseling options, for students who engage in bullying behaviors, students who are targeted by bullying behaviors, and any student who witnessed bullying behaviors.